rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 13          Create new task `EsModuleFuture` and push to `pending_futures` queue.
 ```

-## Module Graph
+## Module Map

 A module can be a common dependency for many other modules.
 In event loop (v1), it may load a common dependency many times, duplicatedly.
-Here comes the module graph/index, which avoid duplicated loading and improves the performance.
+Here comes the module map, it caches a compiled module and avoid duplicated loading.